-Career Options for Psych Majors
+Career Options for Psych Graduates to Consider

 Are you a psychology major exploring job options?
 Your career path will depend on your interests and skills, but a psych major can use the skills acquired in college in a variety of different types of jobs.

 Psychology majors typically develop a keen understanding of human behavior, motivations, emotions, and thought patterns.
 Most psychology majors have strong verbal, writing, and presentation skills.
 They have the ability to read people and interact in effective and strategic ways.

 Most colleges now take a scientific approach to psychology, so majors learn how to apply the scientific method to assess variables.
 They can use quantitative skills and software to analyze data.